Tips for Taking Care of Your Floor

 - Protect your floors against burns of any kind as extremely hot items can cause permanent damage.

 - Avoid exposure to direct sunlight for prolonged periods of time as this can cause discoloration.

-- Do not use solvent based cleaners, soap-based detergents, wet Swiffers, abrasive mop and shine products, floor wax, ammonia, bleaches, vacuum cleaners with rotating beater bards, or steam mops of any kind as they can cause permanent damage to your flooring.
+- Do not use solvent-based cleaners, soap-based detergents, wet Swiffers, abrasive mop and shine products, floor wax, ammonia, bleaches, vacuum cleaners with rotating beater bars, or steam mops of any kind as they can cause permanent damage to vinyl plank flooring.

 - Test any and all cleaners on an uninstalled plank and/or in an inconspicuous area before using on the installed vinyl plank flooring to ensure that it will not damage your flooring.